-This device is intended only for OEM integrators under the following conditions:
+This device is intended only form OEM integrators under the following conditions:

-- 1) The antenna must be installed such that 20 cm is maintained between the antenna and users, and - 2) The antenna should be integral if the end device is intended to be operated in 5.15 ~ 5.25GHz frequency range.
+- 1. The antenna must be installed such that 20cm is maintained between the antenna and users, and - 2.
+The transmitter module may not be co-located with any other transmitter or antenna.